lm-cyber/symkell/README.md

 Symkell enables symbolic mathematical operations through a well-structured Haskell core with FFI bindings to make the functionality accessible from Python.
 The project is designed for researchers, educators, and developers working with symbolic mathematics.

+## TODO

+- Fix FFI implementation for better interoperability with Python
+- Refactor codebase to improve maintainability and performance
+- Fix and enhance limits computation algorithm
+- Improve Series expansion functionality
+- Implement CI/CD pipeline for automated testing and deployment

 ## Project Structure

 - **symkell_core**: The Haskell core library implementing symbolic mathematics operations